yahya-tamur/fib/README.md

 ```

 I did not include the .clang-format file I used since it's the same exact one
 provided in one of my classes.
-Don't run `make clean`.
+Don't run `make format`.

 out.txt has the millionth fibonacci number in hex.